ivan-tkatchev/makerpm/README.md

 `list of files` is the list of files on the local filesystem for packaging.

+Alternatively, if file list is way too huge, you can use `-i <files listing file>` instead of explicit files list.

 ### Example

 Assume you have a directory tree that looks like this: